 Sal Paolantonio is a national correspondent for ESPN.
 He primarily covers the National Football League for SportsCenter, Sunday NFL Countdown, Monday Night Countdown, NFL Live and NFL Insiders.
 He joined ESPN in August 1995.

 Paolantonio, who has contributed to ABC’s World News Tonight and Good Morning America, has hosted NFL Matchup – ESPN’s 30-minute Sunday morning X’s and O’s weekly preview show – since 2004, where he appears alongside analysts Ron Jaworski and Merril Hoge.
 Paolantonio also hosts ESPN’s NFL Insiders on occasion and is a regular contributor to 97.5 The Fanatic, ESPN’s affiliate in Philadelphia.

 Prior to joining ESPN, Paolantonio was a political reporter (1985-93), as well as a beat reporter for the Philadelphia Eagles (1993-95), for the Philadelphia Inquirer.
 In 1994, he won the Associated Press Sports Editors Award for Reporting, and in 1995, he was named Philadelphia’s Best Sportswriter by Philadelphia Magazine.
 He also served as a reporter for Philadelphia’s WPHL-TV nightly newscast, Inquirer News Tonight (1994-95), and hosted Saturday Morning Sports Page, a weekly call-in show on WIP-AM all-sports radio (1993-95).
 Paolantonio was also a reporter for the Albany Times Union, where he received the Associated Press Managing Editor’s Award for Enterprise Reporting (1985).

 Paolantonio is the author of three books.
 His most recent, How Football Explains America, was published in 2008 and was the No. 1 selling football book in America for six straight months, according to Amazon.com.
 It was updated and re-released in paperback in September 2015.
-In 1993, he wrote a biography of the late Philadelphia mayor Frank L. Rizzo called The Last Big Man in Big City America, which came out in a 10th anniversary edition in 2003 and has been adapted into a play – “Rizzo” by Bruce Graham debuts in October 2015 at Theatre Exile in Philadelphia and will be part of Philadelphia Theatre Company’s 2016-17 season.
+In 1993, he wrote a biography of the late Philadelphia mayor Frank L. Rizzo called The Last Big Man in Big City America, which came out in a 10th anniversary edition in 2003 and has been adapted into a play – “Rizzo” by Bruce Graham debuted in October 2015 at Theatre Exile in Philadelphia and will be part of Philadelphia Theatre Company’s 2016-17 season.
 In 2007, he co-wrote the Paolantonio Report, the Most Overrated & Underrated Players, Teams, Coaches & Moments in NFL History in 2007 with Reuben Frank.